Kyuu-Ji/htb-write-up/lecasadepapel/write-up-lecasadepapel.md

 hxxps://10.10.10.131/file/U0VBU09OLTEvMDEuYXZp
 ```

-If we decode this string it says **SEASON-1/01.avi** so maybe we can browse the file system if we Base64 decode ourr own strings.
+If we decode this string it says **SEASON-1/01.avi** so maybe we can browse the file system if we Base64 decode our own strings.
 Let's decode the string **../.ssh/id_rsa** and paste it into the URL:

 ```markdown